valeriyaergun/valeriiaergiun/README.md

 ---

 🚀 **About Me**
-Implementation Stream Manager with **14+ years of experience** in software quality assurance, digital banking, project coordination, and **people management**.
+Implementation Sub-Stream Manager with **14+ years of experience** in software quality assurance, digital banking, project coordination, and **people management**.
 Currently leading **conversion projects from legacy digital banking platforms to Access Digital**.

 Key strengths: